China's largest stock image provider shuts website after criticism

-SHANGHAI (Reuters) - Visual China Group, China’s largest stock images provider, on Friday shut its website to make changes and apologized after it was criticized online and by regulators for selling images which it did not hold the ownership rights to.
+SHANGHAI, April 12 (Reuters) - Visual China Group , China’s largest stock images provider, on Friday shut its website to make changes and apologised after it was criticised online and by regulators for selling images which it did not hold the ownership rights to.

 State news agency Xinhua said the company had been asked to meet the Tianjin city branch of China’s internet watchdog on Thursday evening and ordered to rectify its website.